xboxoneresearch/xboxonehdd/win/readme_windows.txt

       Disk 2    Online         3726 GB      0 B        *
       Disk 3    Online         1863 GB   101 GB        *

-    * Select disk to format as an Xbox One Drive . . .                   *
+    * Select TARGET Xbox One Drive . . .                   *
-    Press 0 to CANCEL or use a Disk Number from the list above (default 0 in 30 seco nds) [0,1,2,3]?3
+    Press 4 to CANCEL or use a Disk Number from the list above (default 4 in 30 seconds) [0,1,2,3,4]?3
+    * Does selected disk contain C: Checking...                          *
+    * Does not contain C: can continue                                   *

     GUID                                 Dev Size    Name
     5B114955-4A1C-45C4-86DC-D95070008139